 - Content is cumulative, interdisciplinary and requires participation for success

 - Participation is ensured by students choosing topics that interest them and engaging in self-directed research within essential foundational concepts

-- F2F Hybrid PBL classroom units can switch between online delivery and F2F blended delivery
+- F2F Hybrid interdisciplinary classroom units can switch between online delivery and F2F blended delivery

 - F2F mode allows students to move freely within their classroom and associate with peers which supports socialization crucial to this age-group

-- Each class watches live synchronous content from 3 other PBL unit teachers
+- Each class watches live synchronous content from 3 other interdisciplinary unit teachers

 - If anyone in a class becomes sick, then the entire class moves online and quarantines

 - Two weeks between units ensure that entire school is healthy for next unit

 Interdisciplinary, hybrid, and synchronized education calendar – 7 week interdisciplinary unit, 2 week gap between each unit

 Interdisciplinary hybrid cohort structure